 Time: 24 September 2020, 09:45 – 10:30 CET

-This session will explore how Horizon Europe and Moonshot will offer new opportunities to strengthen synergies and enhance cooperation between the EU and Japanese R&I ecosystems, in order to face common challenges such as pandemics, climate change, soils, digital transition and ageing societies.
+This session explored how Horizon Europe and Moonshot will offer new opportunities to strengthen synergies and enhance cooperation between the EU and Japanese R&I ecosystems, in order to face common challenges such as pandemics, climate change, soils, digital transition and ageing societies.

 Towards an innovation agenda for the WESTERN BALKANS